George Coles (businessman)

 Sir George James "G.J" Coles, CBE (28 March 1885 – 4 December 1977) was an Australian entrepreneur.
 He was the founder of what was to become the Coles Group retail shopping empire, a large chain store group in Australia.

 Early life

-Born in Jung Jung, Victoria (now Jung, between Horsham and Murtoa) to shopkeeper George W. Coles (died 1932) and Elizabeth Mary Coles (née Scouler) (died 1900), the first of ten children; he was educated at Beechworth College.
+Born in Jung Jung, Victoria (now Jung, between Horsham and Murtoa) to shopkeeper George W. Coles (died 1932) and Elizabeth Mary Coles (née Scouler) (died 1900), the first of ten children; Coles was educated at Beechworth College.
 His mother died following the birth of her eleventh child in 1900.

 Personal life

-His father married Ann Cameron "Annie" Topp of Buninyong on 20 August 1902 and sold his shop, measuring 20x18 ft, in the Victorian country town of St James to eldest son George in 1910 for £4500, he then moved to Wilmot, Tasmania (around 30 km south of Ulverstone), where he opened yet another shop.
+Coles's father married Ann Cameron "Annie" Topp of Buninyong on 20 August 1902 and sold his shop, measuring 20x18 ft, in the Victorian country town of St James to eldest son George in 1910 for £4500, he then moved to Wilmot, Tasmania (around 30 km south of Ulverstone), where he opened yet another shop.

 Business career

 George purchased his father's shop in 1910 after having worked in Melbourne and the country for a few years.
 He took trips to the United States of America and Britain to learn about the American and British methods of retailing.